equivalent/scrapbook2/archive/blogs/2016-09-cors-rails-assets-cdn-heroku.md

 #### Heroku Solution Rails 5

-If you're dealing with Rails 5 application, then great.
+If you're dealing with Rails 5 application with Heroku server, then great.
 Set this is your `production.rb`

 ```ruby